 xxii.
 San Lorenzo River Sediment TMDL

-The Central Coast Regional Water Quality Control Board adopted the San Lorenzo River Sediment TMDL on May 16, 2003 to address the sediment related impairment of San Lorenzo River which is accelerated by anthropogenic watershed disturbances.
+The Central Coast Regional Water Quality Control Board adopted the San Lorenzo River Sediment TMDL on May 16, 2003, to address the sediment related impairment of San Lorenzo River which is accelerated by anthropogenic watershed disturbances.
 The source analysis did not distinguish sediment loading between point and nonpoint sources, but rather assigned load allocations to water bodies within the San Lorenzo River watershed.
 Construction activities were included under the load allocation for Other Urban and Rural Lands sediment category.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-The San Lorenzo River Sediment TMDL did not establish a waste load allocation (WLA) for construction sites, as it is included in the load allocation for the Other Urban and Rural Lands sediment category as indicated in Table 44 below.
+The San Lorenzo River Sediment TMDL did not establish a waste load allocation for construction sites, as it is included in the load allocation for the Other Urban and Rural Lands sediment category as indicated in Table 44 below.

 Table 44 – Other Urban and Rural Land Load Allocations for San Lorenzo River Sediment TMDL